Does your bathroom go from “clean” to “chaos” way too fast? Here’s how to restore shine, banish odors, and keep it looking spotless.

-But it has to be cleaned regularly and fortunately, bathroom cleaning is not as difficult as it seems.
+But it has to be cleaned regularly, and fortunately, bathroom cleaning is not as difficult as it seems.

-On top of removing bacteria and germs, a good deep cleaning will also make this heavily trafficked room more sanitary for your family.
+Even if you regularly clean your bathroom, it will still need a deep clean occasionally.
+In addition to removing bacteria and germs, a thorough cleaning will also make this heavily trafficked room more sanitary for your family.

 And while deep cleaning your bathroom may seem like a big job, I have a few tips that may make it a little simpler.